naveenrajxavier1/Movie-App/README.md

 ### Undergoing activities:
 This project is still undergoing activities, which is listed below
--   **Improving the Movie listing and Genre listing user interface
--   **Fix critical UI issues
--   **Needs to add Compose UI tests
+-   Add Compose UI tests.
--   **Add Integration and END to END tests ( IMoviesRepository to create new fake repos)
+-   Add Integration and END to END tests ( IMoviesRepository to create new fake repos)
--   **Needs to add More unit tests currently only added to viewmodel
+-   Fix critical UI issues (Glitches, Dark mode issue, UI positioning)
+-   Improving the Movie listing and Genre listing user interface
--   **Improve pagination logic if needed (can use pagination library from Jetpack compose)
+-   Improve pagination logic if needed (can use pagination library from Jetpack compose)
+-   Needs to add More unit tests (currently only added to viewmodel)
+-   CI
+-   Benchmarking

 ### Key Libraries Used:

 -   **[Kotlin](https://kotlinlang.org/)**: First-party and recommended language for Android development.